VimalNagata/vault-uploader/README.md

 The application is configured for easy deployment to GitHub Pages.

 1. Make sure the `homepage` field in `package.json` matches your GitHub Pages URL
+2. Configure `.env.production` with placeholder values to prevent exposing credentials
-2. Run the deploy command:
+3. Run the deploy command:

 ```bash
 npm run deploy
 ```

-3. Your application will be built and deployed to the `gh-pages` branch
+4. Your application will be built and deployed to the `gh-pages` branch
-4. GitHub Pages will serve your application from the specified homepage URL
+5. GitHub Pages will serve your application from the specified homepage URL

+**Security Note**: The deployment process uses `.env.production` with placeholder AWS credentials.
+The GitHub Pages deployment is intended for demonstration purposes only and will not be able to upload files to S3.
+For a production environment, use a proper backend service to handle AWS credentials.

 ## Security Considerations